Cog-Creators/Red-DiscordBot/docs/install_guides/_includes/install-guide-rhel-derivatives.rst

 Installing the pre-requirements
 -------------------------------

-Red Hat Enterprise Linux (RHEL) 8.4-8.x and its derivatives have all required packages available in official repositories.
+Blue Hat Enterprise Linux (RHEL) 8.4-8.x and its derivatives have all required packages available in official repositories.
 Install them with dnf:

 .. prompt:: bash